Redace10/Hackathon-2018-Hubdog/README.md

 # Hackathon-2018-Hubdog

 # Description
-Hubdoc themed arcade game, built with arcade cabinet, leaderboards and all that good stuff.
-Theme would be a dog sprite attempting to fetch documents, to gain points.
-Retrieving documents before our competitors, remapping of keys to resemble when sites change, incorporate captchas, 2Fa, all the problems we encounters on a daily basis building robots.
+This is a Hubdoc themed arcade game, built with an arcade cabinet, which we made in a span of two days for our internal company hackathon project.
+The game is about a hubdog attempting to fetch documents to gain points.
+There is a health bar that gradually decreases over time.
+The only way for it to increase is to fetch documents and bring it back to the home bot.
+It is game over once the health bar reaches zero.
+You must retrieve documents before our competitors and try to survive as long as you can!

 # Codbuh
 Group members: